Koha-Community/kohadocs/source/02_administration.rst

 -  Defines whether to display the holding library, the home library, or both for the opac details page.

-.. _opaclocationbranchtodisplayshelving-label:
+.. _opaclocationondetail-label:

-OpacLocationBranchToDisplayShelving
+OpacLocationOnDetail
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Default: holding library
+Default: below the holding library

-Asks: Display the shelving location under the \_\_\_ for items on the OPAC record details page.
+Asks: Display the shelving location \_\_\_ for items on the OPAC record details page.

 Values:

+-  below both home and holding libraries

+-  on a separate column

 -  holding library

--  home and holding library
+-  below the holding library

--  home library
+-  below the home library

 Description:

--  Defines where the shelving location should be displayed, under the home library, the holding library, or both.
+-  Defines where the shelving location should be displayed, under the home library, the holding library, or both, or in a separate column.

 .. _opacmaintenance-label: